-The Department of Health and Human Services administers the huge and fast-growing Medicare and Medicaid programs.
-These programs fuel rising health costs, distort health markets, and are plagued by waste and fraud.
-The department also runs many other expensive subsidy programs, including Head Start, TANF, and LIHEAP.
-Growth in HHS spending is creating a federal financial crisis, and the 2010 health care law sadly makes the situation worse.
+The Department of Health and Human Services runs the huge and fast-growing Medicare and Medicaid.
+These programs fuel rising health costs, distort markets, and are plagued by waste and fraud.
+The department also runs other costly subsidy programs, including Head Start, TANF, and LIHEAP.
+Growth in HHS spending is creating a federal fiscal crisis, and the 2010 health care law sadly makes the situation worse.

 - Medicare Reforms.
 Medicare should be transformed into a system based on vouchers, individual savings, and competitive insurance markets.

 - Medicaid Reforms.
 Federal spending on low-income health care should be converted to block grants for the states.

 - TANF and Welfare Spending.
 Welfare reforms in 1996 created Temporary Assistance for Needy Families, but such aid should be provided by private charities.

 - Head Start and Other Subsidies.
 HHS funds a vast array of other subsidy programs, many of which are wasteful and ineffective.